 The money market in Sierra Leone will evolve along several different lines depending on the preferences of the participants.
-The products of a developed well-functioning money market could be standardized (typically by maturities) or non-standardized.
-Non-standardized products have irregular maturities and in some countries irregular settlement procedures as well.
+The products of a developed, wellfunctioning money market could be standardized (typically by maturities) or non-standardized.
+Non-standardized products have irregular maturities and, in some countries, irregular settlement procedures as well.
 They can also have specific securities as collaterals, e.g. repos with liquidity provided against specific bonds.
-The organization of the market differs in detail among countries, even with well-functioning money markets.
-The relative importance of market makers (who take positions, quote two-way interest rates) and of brokers (who do not take up positions and charge commissions for their services) also differ widely from place to place.
-Generally in well-functioning markets trading via brokers is small (around 10-20%); the rest is done on a bilateral basis.
-The nature of the trading also differs (role of electronic screens, bilateral direct contacts via telephones, use of correspondent accounts with major banks, etc.).
+The organization of the market differs in detail between countries, even with well-functioning money markets.
+The relative importance of market makers (who take positions and quote two-way interest rates) and of brokers (who do not take up positions and charge commissions for their services) also differs widely from place to place.
+Generally, in well-functioning markets, trading via brokers is limited (around 10-20%); the rest is done on a bilateral basis.
+The nature of the trading also differs (e.g. role of electronic screens, bilateral direct contacts via telephones, use of correspondent accounts with major banks, etc.).
 Foreign exchange swaps tend to be quoted in terms of an exchange-rate premium/deduction, and not directly as an interest rate.
-The premium, of course, will tend to reflect interest rate parity calculations.
-In general, there are deposit and short-term funds, bond repos, securities with short remaining maturities, private sector money market assets, and swaps.
+The premium, of course, tends to reflect interest rate parity calculations.
+In general, there are deposit and short-term funds, bond repos, securities with short remaining maturities, private-sector money-market assets, and swaps.

 Deposits are the cornerstone of the interbank market.
 This is normally a market for unsecured overnight funds.
 The associated credit risks could be enormous.
-A secondary market in prime assets (an asset-based market), in contrast, facilitates interbank transactions across the maturity spectrum and avoids the credit risk problem, whether by outright sales of paper, collateralized deposits, or repurchase agreements.
+A secondary market in prime assets (an asset-based market), in contrast, facilitates interbank transactions across the maturity spectrum and avoids the credit risk problem, whether by outright sales of paper, collateralized deposits or repurchase agreements.

-As part of its role in the market, the central bank may help determine the standards that banks need to satisfy to be allowed to participate; it may help in developing an electronic trading system to use; and it could insist on specifying the maturities and the limits (e.g. in relation to deposits or capital) to prevent excessive borrowing or short-term borrowing becoming long-term.
+As part of its role in the market, the central bank may help to determine the standards that banks need to satisfy to be allowed to participate, it may help in developing an electronic trading system to use, and it could insist on specifying the maturities and the limits (e.g. in relation to deposits or capital) to prevent excessive borrowing or short-term borrowing becoming long-term borrowing.

-The interbank market itself can be important for monetary operations and policy.
+The interbank market itself could be important for monetary operations and policy.
 The interbank rates can serve as benchmarks for fixing interest rates for other financial products and could be the major operating targets of monetary policy.

-Private sector money market assets, such as bankers' acceptances (BAs), certificates of deposits (CDs), or commercial paper could be useful in the development of the money market.
-But they could differ greatly in credit risks and the authorities may have little or no control over their supply.
-Discounting them can be a challenge for the central bank.
-For BAs, there are typically two names at least, the endorsing bank and the accepting bank; hence the credit risk is typically lower.
-The CD is a 'one name' paper, the name of the issuer, as is the commercial paper.
+Private-sector money-market assets, such as bankers' acceptances (BAs), 11 certificates of deposits (CDs), 12 or commercial paper 13 could be useful in the development of the money market.
+But they can differ greatly in credit risk and the authorities may have little or no control over their supply.
+Discounting them would be a challenge for the central bank.
+For BAs, there are typically at least two names: the endorsing bank and the accepting bank.
+Hence, the credit risk is typically lower.
+The CD is a one-name paper (the name of the issuer), as is the commercial paper.